 - Flights to Tulum

-At the end of this guide you find a map with all Tulum Hostels and sights.
+At the end of this guide, you find a map with all the best hostels in Tulum Mexico and its top sights.

 Average price for a bed: A bed in a dorm can be as cheap as 10€ up to 15€ per night.
 A private room in a hostel in Tulum starts from 22€ up to 65€ per night.